MicrosoftDocs/learn/learn-pr/azure/migrate-vmware-workloads-on-premises-azure-vmware-solution/includes/6-migrate-vm-workloads.md

     :::image type="content" source="../media/6-migrate-virtual-machines.png" alt-text="Screenshot of where to start the migration for existing VMs in the on-premises VMware environment.":::

-1. The list of virtual machines available for migration appear in the display.
+1. The list of virtual machines available for migration appears in the display.
 Make the selections, and select **Add**.

     :::image type="content" source="../media/6-select-vms-migration.png" alt-text="Screenshot of how to select the VMs for migration.":::